-Marcas has served as a member of the board at The Scottish Poetry Library since 2018.
+Marcas served as a member of the board at The Scottish Poetry Library between 2018 and 2021.
 In that time he has been a steadfast advocate for Gaelic literature, writers and readerships.

 During Marcas' tenure, working with colleagues amongst the board and staff, a great many changes have taken place at the library and much has been done to change anti-Gaelic cultures across the sector.

 Marcas has advocated for greater inclusion of Gaelic in the Best Scottish Poems online anthology and the Poetry Camhpions Scheme.
 He was also one of three board members who joined the working group tasked with designing the library's current Equalities, Diversity and Inclusion plan, which, this time, foregrounds minoritised language communities.

 Marcas has represented the library on a number of occasions within the sector and is a regular spokesperson, when engaging with Gaelic media.

 compàirteachadh │ engagement